MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-edit-configure-settings.md

 |**Setting app value** | Settting app value is used to override the setting's default value and any setting environment value for a specific app. |

 > [!NOTE]
-> To follow the steps listed below you need to have **Solution preview on**.
-When viewing the list of solutions, in the command bar, ensure you see **Solution preview on**.
+> To follow the steps listed below you need to have **Solution preview on**.<br> When viewing the list of solutions, in the command bar, ensure you see **Solution preview on**.
 If you see **Solution preview off**, use the toggle to enable the preview.

 ## Setting definition
 A setting definition specifies the base properties of a settings.
 The full list of properties that can be configured on a setting definition are listed below.
 Some of these properties cannot be changed after the setting has been created.